 These sourdough crepes are easy to make and delicious to eat!
-With a slight sourdough tang and tons of great flavor, these tender crepes are perfect to fill with anything you want!
+With a slight sourdough tang and tons of great flavor, these tender crepes made with sourdough discard are perfect to fill with anything you want!

 Crepes get this reputation for being super fancy, finicky and funky to make at home.
 But what the fancy French shops that sell them don't want you to know is that as long as you have the right equipment, they are sooo easy to make!